Prodigy Math Game: Plot

 The player controls a wizard, who is the main protagonist of the game, in a place called Prodigy Island.
 The game initially starts with a short tutorial, where the protagonist is shown outside of a house.
 A fairy named Noot greets the player, telling them that they have to go to the Academy, a school where wizards are trained to cast spells.

 At the Academy, the protagonist encounters a wizard named Theo Addiwise, who lends the player their old wand to use.
 Noot teaches them how to use magic to defeat Theo.
 After casting two spells, Theo goes back to class, then players encounter a set of 5 monsters to choose from to use as their first "starter" pet.
 Monsters, when caught and trained, can also be controlled by the player; they can cast spells and attack in battles with other wizards and/or monsters.

 After the protagonist chooses a pet, they hear a strange sound.
 The protagonist then encounters the Puppet Master, who is the main antagonist of the game, along with his assistant, Pippet.
 The Puppet Master then proceeds to attempt to destroy the five Warden Keystones, but instead scatters the stones across Prodigy Island.
 The Keystones allow the five elemental towers (places where Wizards can learn different elements of magic) in the Academy to stay open, so as soon as the Puppet Master scatters the Keystones, the towers are locked.
 It is then the player's mission to travel to the five elemental subareas within Prodigy Island (Firefly Forest, Shiverchill Mountains, Bonfire Spire, Skywatch, and Shipwreck Shore) to find and earn the Warden Keystones and return them back to the Academy.

 Once the player finally returns all five keystones, the Puppet Master challenges them.
-The player then has to fight shadow versions of the final bosses of each area, with breaks in between.
+The player then has to fight shadow versions of the final bosses of each area, with checkpoints in between.
 The Puppet Master is eventually defeated, and the protagonist gets his outfit and wand.

+It is later discovered that the Puppet Master lived and escaped to the Dragon Isle, starting the Dragon Isle quest.

-A while later, the Puppet Master time travels to the present day to celebrate his victory, only to find out that he lost the battle.
-He then promptly ruins the timeline, allowing the player to access Hard Mode.
+A while later, the Puppet Master from the past time travels to the present day to celebrate his victory, only to find out that he lost the battle.
+He then alters the timeline, allowing the player to access Hard Mode.